enyioman/project15/project15.md

 ## STEP 11: Configure the database

-Connect to the bastion server through SSH.
-Then connect to the RDS database:
+Connect to the bastion server through SSH, then to the Webserver.
+Now connect to the RDS database:

 ```
 mysql -h toolingdb.c9tkkvrdsgea.us-east-1.rds.amazonaws.com -u admin -p